 Mary has spent a lifetime with horses.
-She has worked and trained in many different schools of horsemanship, English, Western, Three Day Event, Hunter, Dressage, Working Ranch Horse and Natural Horsemanship.
+She has trained in many different schools of horsemanship, English, Western, Three Day Event, Hunter, Dressage, Working Ranch Horse and Natural Horsemanship.
 She has shared her life with her horses on her Colorado farm since 1996.

-Mary is a Certified Crisis Counselor and a former fire fighter.
+She is a Certified Crisis Counselor and a former fire fighter.
 She holds a Bachelor of Arts in Psychology from State University of New York.
 She is Board Certified by The National Center of Crisis Management and American Academy of Experts in Traumatic Stress.
 She is a member of the International Critical Incident Stress Foundation.

-She specializes in debriefing and counseling first responder personnel and worked with traumatic grief and loss support for veterans and first responders.
+She specializes in debriefing and counseling first responder personnel and works with traumatic grief and loss support for veterans and first responders.
 She is the founder and executive director of an international nonprofit organization working with the Dalai Lama's govt in exile assisting refugees and torture survivors throughout the Himalayan region.